 The Fringe Sport MilSpec Bumper Plates are a good option for most home gym owners thanks to their durability and low bounce.

-The Fringe Sport MilSpec Bumper Plates are our top pick for a number of reasons.
+The Fringe Sport MilSpec Bumper Plates are our top pick for home gyms for a number of reasons.

 First, Fringe Sport offers free shipping, which is an immediate win in our book.
 Other manufacturers will charge you a pretty penny to ship weights, and the more you buy, the more expensive that shipping cost is.
 Free shipping can save you quite a bit of money when ordering your bumper plates.